aimeos/aimeos-docs/content/frontend/jsonapi/basics.md

 In the **"included"** section all related items are listed if you told the server to hand them over in the same request as well.
 It's structure is the same as for the "data" section.
 For more information, please have a look into the [related resources](#include-related-resources) section.

-By default, the first 25 items available will be returned if no further GET parameters are sent along with the request.
+By default, the first 48 items available will be returned if no further GET parameters are sent along with the request.
 There are three parameters to modify that behavior:

 * filter (conditions to retrieve specific items)
 * sort (defines the order of the items in the result set)
 * page (contains "start" and "limit" for getting slices of the result set)

+!!! tip
+    For debugging, you can get a more human-readable output if you add *&pretty=1* at the end of the URLs.

 # Filtering the result